MoonLight314/MoonLight314.github.io/_posts/2022-12-12-A_Comprehensive_Study_of_Deep_Video_Action_Recognition.md

 categories: Deep Learning
 ---
 # A Comprehensive Study of Deep Video Action Recognition
-검색 : They extended the NetVLAD layer [4] to the video domain to perform video-level encoding, instead of using compact bilinear encoding as in [36].
+검색 : Fortunately, there exists a dataset, Sports1M [99] which is large enough to support the training of a deep 3D network.
 <br>
 <br>
 <br>